“Your time is limited so don’t waste it living someone else’s life.” – Steve Jobs

 Some call this a “Now” page.
 I like to think the concept is more focus.
 Time is an important tool for showing us what matters.
 This is how I’m spending mine these days:

 I’ve been in the technology industry for twenty plus years now.
 I suppose the Tandy computer my parents gave me turned out to be a fairly good investment.
-Through the years, I’ve had multiple leadership roles at IBM, Hitachi, Microsoft, and Automattic (known for WordPress).
-Recently, I made the switch to a nimble company redefining the future of work.
+Through the years, I’ve had multiple leadership roles at IBM, Hitachi, Microsoft, Toptal, and Automattic (known for WordPress).
+Recently, I made the switch to a nimble company helping to redefine healthcare.
 Anytime you take a new gig, you have the opportunity to feel out the ins and outs of the structure, meet folks,

 I’ve always liked the idea of playing the guitar.
 But if I liked playing the guitar, I’d invest the time.
 So, I’m going to learn the basics, buy a nice instrument, and be able to play a solid Angel from Montgomery.
 Afterward, I might write a song/play with my kid a little (he’s pretty good at his craft).